DrEdwardPCB/HUMA1030Tool/readme.md

 follow the step to run the program
 1. download the release `Roman to IPA.jar`
 2. place the file in any of your directory(desktop suggested)
-3. create a new .txt file named `in.txt`(name is important) in the same directory as the `Roman to IPA.jar`
+3. create a new .txt file name `in.txt`(name is important) in the same directory as the `Roman to IPA.jar`
 4. double click the `Roman to IPA.jar`
-5. 2 file will be created 1 named `out.txt` another named final `out.txt` containing the info you need
+5. 2 file will be created, 1 name `out.txt` another name `finalout.txt`.
+Those are the files containing the info that you need
 ## example input and output

 for the following input